expertailab/Look_read_and_enrich/README.md

 **2. Use the different python scripts to execute the experiments.**

-**Figure-Caption Correspondance Experiments**: We execute a correspondance and a bidirectional retrieval experiments between the scientific figures and their captions as they appear together in a scientific publication.
-The corpora used in this experiment can be Scigraph or Semantic Scholar.
-Also, it is possible to use [Coco](http://cocodataset.org/#download)(2014)  and [Flickr30k](http://shannon.cs.illinois.edu/DenotationGraph/) in this experiments.
-To do so, download their images, resize them to 224x224 resolution and put it all together in directories: "look_read_and_enrich/images/coco/" and "look_read_and_enrich/images/flickr30k/".
+**Figure-Caption Correspondance Experiments**: We execute correspondence and bidirectional retrieval experiments between the scientific figures and their captions.
+The corpora used are Scigraph or Semantic Scholar.
+Also, for the bidirectional retrieval task we support [Coco](http://cocodataset.org/#download)(2014)  and [Flickr30k](http://shannon.cs.illinois.edu/DenotationGraph/).
+To use Flickr30k/Coco, download the images from their repositories, resize them to 224x224 resolution, and leave the resulting images in folders "look_read_and_enrich/images/coco/" and "look_read_and_enrich/images/flickr30k/".

 ```
 cross_experiments.py [-h] -c CORPUS [-t]